ashleydavis/alpha-vantage-cli/README.md

 Data is returned *as is* from [Alpha Vantage](https://www.alphavantage.co/) with no modification.

+For more information [please see my blog post on the Data Wrangler(http://www.the-data-wrangler.com/acquiring-stock-market-data-from-alpha-vantage/).

 ## Getting an Alpha Vantage API key

 Alpha Vantage is free, but to use it you must sign up for an API key.
 Please follow this link to sign up: